Steam Error Code 105: How to Fix it

 Check if Steam is Online

 What if Steam’s servers are not working?
 Don’t make assumptions that the problem is on your end.
 Even a big service like Steam can have downtime.
-Not to mention all of the different internet components in between from you and steam’s servers that could be having problems!
+Not to mention all of the different internet components in between you and Steam’s servers that could be having problems!

 If you find that it’s down for some reason and want to check the last time it was up before your next game night, you can use Steam Status Checker.
 This website updates automatically and lets you know if there are any known issues with Steam.